-The Prescott processor supports the HALT or Enhanced HALT powerdown state.
-The Enhanced HALT powerdown state is configured and enabled via the BIOS.
+The Enhanced HALT Powerdown state is configured and enabled via the BIOS.
 The Enhanced HALT state is a lower power state as compared to the Stop Grant State.

-If Enhanced HALT is not enabled, the default powerdown state entered will be HALT.
-Refer to the sections below for details about the HALT and Enhanced HALT states.
+If Enhanced HALT is not enabled, the default Powerdown state entered will be HALT.
+Refer to the following sections for details about the HALT and Enhanced HALT states.